 If you’re using Event Tickets with The Events Calendar, you’ll want to make sure to review our guide to The Events Calendar’s settings.
 If you’re not using TEC, be sure to read the section below on stand alone Tickets settings.

-As of Event Tickets version 4.4 (December 2016), there is a setting for you to choose the location on the single events view where your RSVP tickets or Event Tickets Plus tickets are displayed.
+As of Event Tickets version 4.4 (December 2016), there is a setting for you to choose the location on the single events view where your RSVP tickets or tickets to sell are displayed.

 With Event Tickets 4.2, we added the ability for the site admin to require that visitors log in before responding to an RSVP.
 By checking the box, you’ll add an extra step to the RSVP process which asks users to log into your site before an RSVP is confirmed.
 All site visitors will be able to see that an event has RSVPs, but only authenticated site users can submit an RSVP response.